Cookie Text Simplified: What It Is and How To Use It on Websites

 Cookies-Text-Simplified-01

-Turns out, how you write your cookies text is vital, especially if your business needs to comply with any applicable data protection laws.
+The cookie text you use on a consent banner to explain how your website places internet cookies on browsers is vital, especially if your business needs to comply with data privacy laws.

-So join me while I explain what cookie text is and how to write one for your website to keep people adequately informed while meeting relevant legal obligations.
+Below, I discuss more about what cookie text is and explain how to write one for your website to keep your users adequately informed while meeting applicable legal obligations.

 Table of Contents